UmmItC/Article/Linux/Tools/fcitx/index.md

 ![font fix](./install%20font-family%20fix.png)

-After logging in again, you should see improved character rendering without garbled text.
+After installed the package, you need to reboot again to apply the fonts, then you should see the improved character rendering without garbled text! :D

 # References